Probate Helping Clients See the Big Picture

 Some of the aspects involved in this administration procedure include:

-• Disseminating the designated assets to each beneficiary or heir of the decedent, as outlined by the will
+• Distributing assets to every beneficiary or heir as directed by the will

-• Offering the appropriate payment and interest for any remaining debts that had owed by the decedent before he or she had died
+• Paying the remaining debts and interest owed by the decedent before death

-• Identifying and then organizing all remaining assets of the estate
+• Identifying and organizing all remaining assets of the estate

-• Paying back any final taxes that were potentially created by decedent’s death
+• Paying final taxes generated by the decedent’s death

 Roles and Responsibilities of a Probate Executor

-Depending on what the decedent has decided, there are three primary ways of managing a person’s estate: independent administration, dependent administration, and muniment of title.
-These distinctions can be further explained to you by your Texas probate legal representative.
+Depending on what the decedent decided, there are three main ways to manage an estate: independent administration, dependent administration, and muniment of title.
+Your Texas probate attorney can explain these distinctions based on your situation.

 Is it Possible to Avoid Probate in Texas?